CUH Logo

 • To participate in the activities and discussions

-• You have a responsibility to try out the strategies and skills in your everyday life.
+• To try out the strategies and skills in your everyday life.

 What would I do on a programme?

 The programme includes a friends and family day in week two.
-This can be very helpful and help them understand more about chronic pain, review how they can support your pain management strategies and address any questions they may have.
+This is an opportunity to bring a friend or family member along to help them understand more about chronic pain, review how they can support you with your pain management strategies, and address any questions they may have.

 What happens next?

-You will be asked questions about your pain problem, physical functioning, psychological coping and your day to day activities.
-If you are offered a place on the programme the possibility of accommodation will be discussed with you.
-Alternatively, the team may suggest a different plan, like a referral to another service.
-If you are not interested in taking part in the programme, please inform the clinic team.
+You will be asked questions about your pain problem, physical functioning, psychological coping, and your daily activities.
+If you are offered a place on the programme, the option of accommodation will be discussed with you if required.

 Benefits